 Take the case of Tim

-The difficulty arises in trying to quantify what comprises a suitable training dose without falling into what could be considered as a training error.
+The difficulty arises in trying to quantify what comprises a suitable training dose without falling into what could be considered a training error.
 Sometimes it can be confusing trying to balance the act between not pushing young athletes too hard and treating them as though they were wrapped in cotton wool.
 However, it is possible to take a measured approach to training doses by thinking about how many repetitions of the movement should take place in the training session.
 When we train in the gym with weights, we naturally set limits to the number of repetitions performed.
 We do not allow our athletes to do bench presses for a whole workout; instead, they are unlikely to perform more than 30 reps of bench presses split up into 3 to 4 sets with rest periods.
 The same is true of a plyometric-training workout.
 We do not have athletes hopping around for a whole hour.
 Instead, they will perform something in the region of 100-foot contacts in a 45-minute workout, split up into many sets with rest periods in between.

 How this applies to Tim

 The answer to the problem of calculating suitable training doses is to apply the same planning to all coaching sessions that you apply to strength or power workouts.
-When you are coaching a movement that involves high forces, or when you are teaching a new exercise you need to plan in advance a fixed limit of repetitions.
+When you are coaching a movement that involves high forces, or when you are teaching a new exercise, you need to plan a fixed limit of repetitions.
 If Tim had hit 20 topspin serves and then moved onto another activity, he probably would not have been injured.
-The next training session he could have hit 40 serves and progressed methodically from this gentle starting point.
-I believe that if you take this kind of measured approach you are less likely to injure your athletes during training.
+In the next training session, he could have hit 40 serves and progressed methodically from this gentle starting point.
+I believe that if you take this kind of measured approach, you are less likely to injure your athletes during training.